 Monday - Friday: 8 am - 7:30 pm / Saturday & Sunday: 9 am - 4:30 pm

 Closed on the following holidays: New Year's Day, Thanksgiving Day, and Christmas Day.

-We are open 9 am - 4:30 pm on the following holidays: President's Day, Patriot's Day, Memorial Day, 4th of July, Labor Day, Columbus Day and Veteran's Day.
+We are open 9 am - 4:30 pm on the following holidays: President's Day, Patriot's Day, Memorial Day, 4th of July and Labor Day.

 Heywood Urgent Care is located at 266 Main Street, Gardner, MA.
 For more information, please contact (978) 669-5959.

 Heywood Healthcare is committed to providing high-quality, convenient and affordable medical treatment to the North Central and North Quabbin communities.
 The new center offers walk-in treatment for everyday illness and injury, including cuts, sprains, fever, sore throats, ear aches and cold symptoms, with no appointment required.

 Heywood Urgent Care, a service of Heywood Medical Group, offers an experienced staff of physicians, nurse practitioners and physician assistants seven days-a-week to provide quality care and convenience.